mangila/ensure4j/README.md

 We have fewer if statements (less cognitive load) and more readable code and also re-usable pre-conditions checks throughout the whole codebase.

-There is some library support for Preconditions already in Java, but they are not as comprehensive and direct for preconditions checks as Ensure4j.
+There is some library support for Preconditions already in Java, but they are not as comprehensive and direct as Ensure4j is a precondition-only library.

 Libs with the same functionality: